aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-tiff/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to TIFF?</h2>

+For a Python developer, the need to convert PST to TIFF arises when they are trying to add a PST to TIFF conversion feature within their application.
+TIFF is a popular image format that is used for storing raster graphics and is widely used in the printing, publishing, and photographic industries.
+It is also used for storing scanned documents and faxes.
+Converting PST to TIFF allows the user to view the contents of the PST file in an image format, which can be easily shared and viewed.

-For a Python developer, who is trying to add a PST to TIFF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word TIFF format.
+<h2>How Aspose.Total Helps for PST to TIFF Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process from PST to TIFF.
+The APIs included in the package are Aspose.Words for Python via .NET and Aspose.Email for Python via .NET.

+The conversion process is a two-step process.
+Firstly, the PST file is loaded using Aspose.Email for Python via .NET and rendered into HTML.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word TIFF format.
+This process makes it easy to convert PST to TIFF using Python.

+Aspose.Total for Python via .NET is a powerful and reliable API that can be used to automate the conversion process from PST to TIFF.
+It is easy to use and provides a comprehensive set of APIs that can be used to quickly and easily convert PST to TIFF.

 {{% /blocks/products/pf/feature-page-summary %}}